Why I love “Bring a Friend” Dance Classes

 Confession time: I absolutely LOVE introducing new students to dance.
 I am the teacher that eagerly signs up to teach the beginner dance classes.
 There is something magical about welcoming a new dancer into the studio, helping them learn the basics of technique and artistry, and instilling in them lifelong love of dance.
 For this reason, I have always enjoyed having the opportunity to teach classes during Bring a Friend (or sibling, or parent) Week.
 Dance, for me, is the ultimate act of community, and inviting others into the studio is a great way to spread the word about the benefits of dance.
 Watching a student share their love of dance with someone special is truly meaningful, and has been one of my favorite parts of being a dance teacher.

-2.)
-Lay the foundation for safety and success – Have you ever thought about how weird dance class etiquette can be?
+Have you ever thought about how weird dance class etiquette can be?
 We literally line the room with what look like very long monkey bars, then try to tell kids they aren’t allow to swing on them.
-We have code words for everything – upstage, downstage, corner 2, wall number 5, working leg … not to mention all the specific vocabulary.
-We have specific patterns for moving through the room, whether it is an across the floor progression or a diagonal pass.
-These must be explained clearly so that students do not hurt themselves or one another.
+We have code words for everything – upstage, downstage, corner 2, wall number 5, working leg … not to mention all the specific vocabulary that is used in each dance style.
+We have specific – and often unspoken – patterns for moving through the room, whether it is an across the floor progression or a diagonal pass.
 While I love the rituals and rules associated with the dance studio, you cannot assume that guest students will innately know and quickly adapt to them.
-It is important, for the safety and security of all involved, to clearly lay out the most essential class expectations and consequences for not meeting them.
-More tips for setting students up for success throughout the year can be found here!
+It is important, for the safety and comfort of both the students and their guests, to clearly lay out the most essential class expectations and consequences for not meeting them.
+Check out this blog post for tips on setting students up for success throughout the year: Four Habits for Dance Teachers to Start in the First Six Weeks of Class

 - What do they like to do in class?